 While studying human anatomy and physiology - the structural parts of our body and how they function - it is also very useful to explore common ways in which our organs and body parts can fail to function properly.
-In this section, you will find many common kinds of diseases and medical conditions that lead to - or result from - disruptions of normal body functioning.
+In this section, you will find many common (and some not so common) kinds of diseases and medical conditions that lead to - or result from - disruptions of normal body functioning.
 You’ll be able to explore the causes of these conditions; learn about their symptoms; and discover not only treatment regimens, but also preventative measures that can sometimes be taken to avoid acquiring a disease in the first place.

 Cancer is an abnormal growth of cells.
 There are actually more than one hundred known types of cancer that can happen in the human body.
 Cancer can manifest as a tumor, but not all cancers cause tumors and not all tumors are even cancerous; some are benign.
 With cancerous cell growth also comes the possibility that the growth will spread to other organs or systems in the body.
 This is called metastasis.
 In this section you can explore many of the most common forms of cancer that make people sick.

 Diseases involving the blood vessels, heart and the movement of blood through the body are considered cardiovascular diseases.
 Beneath this umbrella we find some of the most common and deadly diseases, such as heart attack and stroke.
 Thankfully, the vast majority of cardiovascular disease is preventable.
 Time to get the facts about these diseases and the underlying conditions that lead to them!

 Learn about diseases and conditions that involve the digestive tract - including the esophagus, stomach and intestines - as well as accessory digestive organs like the liver and pancreas.
 In addition, explore diseases of the urinary tract, affecting organs like the kidneys and bladder.